 Ease of Cleaning

-The packs with the broadest opening bladders like the Editors' Choice Duthie A.M.
-10, Compact EXP 12, Skarab 18, Raptor 10, Syncro 10, and Low Rider 5L are the easiest to clean.
-The logic here is simple.
-If you're able to remove the bladder from the pack and open the entire end of it, insert your hand and scrub, then follow it up with a towel, it's pretty darn easy to keep things clean.
-These complete openings at the top of the bladder also allow you to flip them inside out.
+Overall, the quicker the access to the bladder itself, the easier the cleaning process is.
+Beyond that, the larger the bladder opening, the easier it is to clean.
+We also found that the quicker and easier it is to clean our hydration system, the more likely we are to do it.
+The bladders with the widest opening mouths, like the Deuter Compact EXP 12, the Evoc Ride 12, the Osprey Skarab 18, and the Syncro 12, are the easiest to clean.
+If you can remove the bladder from the pack and open the entire end of it, insert your hand and scrub, then follow it up with a towel, it's pretty darn easy to keep things clean.
+HydraPak bladders, which are found on Evoc and Osprey packs, are easy to flip inside out to clean.
 For those that are dishwasher safe, toss them inside out in the top rack and let the machine do the work.

 The narrower the opening, the more arduous cleaning becomes.
 The packs quipped with CamelBak Crux bladders fill easily but are harder to thoroughly clean and dry than the models mentioned above.
 That's not to say they were that difficult to clean; they just required a bit more effort than the other wider opening models.
 The 3D-Hydro system on the Gregory Nano 18 H20 and the Endo 15 also require a little more effort with their circular openings and require a brush, but we appreciate their convenient hanging hooks to help the bladder dry.

 With a greater variety of hydration packs available today than ever before, we've narrowed down your search by researching and testing the best options available.
 We've made this review as comprehensive and detailed as possible to help aid in your decision-making.
 Our gear testers rode, ran, skied, climbed, and hiked all over Arizona, California, Minnesota, and beyond to help you select the best hydration pack for your needs.